Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 The buyer may:

-• Complete a home inspection
+• Complete a general home inspection

 • Inspect the roof

-• Inspect the pool if applicable
+• Inspect the pool, when applicable

-• Review systems and repairs
+• Review structural and mechanical systems

 • Request repairs or credits

-• Renegotiate terms
+• Renegotiate certain terms

-• Terminate if allowed by the contract
+• Terminate when permitted by the contract

 Step 3: Repair Negotiations